 James K. Muller

-My research interests are rooted in answering a few basic questions about volcanoes that are, ultimately, motivated by reducing volcanic risk:
+My academic research interests are rooted in answering a few basic questions about volcanoes that are, ultimately, motivated by reducing volcanic risk:

 - What melts to form magmas, and what causes this melting?